-Air Rhodesia/Air Zimbabwe
+Air Zimbabwe plane crashes

 The following events are those involving at least one passenger death where the aircraft flight had a direct or indirect role.
 Excluded would be events where the only passengers killed were stowaways, hijackers, or saboteurs.